Rangi Chase (rugby league, born 1918): Wanganui Māori league game

 It appears once again that Chase's application to play rugby union was turned down as in 1946 he was named to play for Wanganui Māori rugby league team against a Wanganui Pākehā rugby league side.
 Remarkably he was still only aged 27 but had barely played any rugby or league in 7 years.
 The match was played at Cooks Garden in Wanganui and was a curtain-raiser to the Wellington – Taranaki match.
 In the main match Chase's old teammate Jack Hemi was playing for Wellington after moving there not long earlier.
 Chase was listed in the threequarters for the Māori side along with J. Waitai, and D. Downs.
 The Māori side wore red and green while the Pakeha side wore blue and white.
 Chase's Māori side won the match by 11 points to 5.
-The game was described as a “fast and spectacular” throughout with Chase scoring an unconverted try in the first half.
+The game was described as a "fast and spectacular" throughout with Chase scoring an unconverted try in the first half.

 Then in July 1947 Chase applied yet again for reinstatement into rugby union but was declined again.
 Later in the year on 20 September Chase did however play for Taihape Māori against Taihape Pākehā.
 The match was played at the Taihape Recreation Ground with the Pākehā side winning 17 to 11.
 In the first half chase converted a try, and then kicked a penalty which gave the Māori side an 11–9 lead.

 Personal life

-Rangi married Mariana Chase (nee Iwikau) and they had 8 children, Gary Hiraka Chase (b.
+Rangi married Mariana Chase (née Iwikau) and they had 8 children, Gary Hiraka Chase (b.
 1941), Lyall, Rich, Graeme (Snow), Pop, Teresa, and Bill.
 Chase's father, Henare (Harry), died on 7 December 1948.
 At the Taihape sub union meeting in early March of the following year those present stood in silence in respect to his memory.
-He was noted as “a rugby stalwart, administrator and prominent former player”.
+He was noted as "a rugby stalwart, administrator and prominent former player".
 His aunt, Te Reiti Grace was interviewed in 1983, when aged 91 about her life.
-Rangi died on September 7 in 1998 aged 79 in Moawhango.
+Rangi died on September 7, 1998, aged 79 in Moawhango.
 His wife, Mariana, died in Taihape on 20 December 2011, aged 93.

-One of Rangi’s great grand daughters is Silver Fern, Liana Leota (née Barrett-Chase; born 31 October 1984).
-While his sister, Ginny Thompson née Chase is the great grandmother of All Black, Damian McKenzie.
+One of Rangi's great-granddaughters is Silver Fern, Liana Leota (née Barrett-Chase; born 31 October 1984).
+While his sister, Ginny Thompson née Chase is the great-grandmother of All Black, Damian McKenzie.
 Rangi's grand-niece, Michele Chase married Paul Stanley and they had a son Chase Stanley who played rugby league for New Zealand and New Zealand Māori while another son, Kyle Stanley played rugby league for Samoa.